Last Updated: January 03 2020

 View all invoices created for this project job.
 You can then apply payments individually or in bulk.

-Learn more about invoicing projects in Progress Claims.
+Learn more about invoicing projects in How to Create a Progress Claim.

 View all the catalogue purchase orders created for this job.

-Learn more about ordering materials for a project job in PO From Within a Job.
+Learn more about ordering materials for a project job in How to Create a PO From Within a Job.

 View all the contractor work orders created for this project job.